Georgiy Zhzhonov: Honours, recognition and awards

 In 2005, Zhzhonov spent his 90th birthday acting in the Russian Army Theatre.
 Later that day, he was invited to the Kremlin to be invested with the highest civilian decoration of Russia.
 During a conversation that followed, President Putin admitted that Zhzhonov's roles had prompted him to become an intelligence officer.

 Personal life

 Zhzhonov had an elder brother, Boris.
-He married three times, with each marriage producing a daughter.
+He married four times, with three marriages producing a daughter.

 He died of lung cancer on 8 December 2005, and was buried in Novodevichy Cemetery in Moscow.